Learning to Answer from Correct Demonstrations: Proofs from

-with $V_1=\cS$.
-Define the region of $x$, where we do not have a common intersection among $V_t$.
+with $K_1=\cR$.
+Define the region of $x$, where we do not have a common intersection among $K_t$.

-Note that $A_{t+1} \subseteq A_{t}$ for all $t\in [K]$ because $V_{t+1}\subseteq V_t $.
+Note that $A_{t+1} \subseteq A_{t}$ for all $t\in [N]$ because $K_{t+1}\subseteq K_t $.
 Moreover, we never make an error when outputting from common-intersection region.
 Now, using these facts, we have

 The above calculation formalizes the following argument.
-There are two cases to consider:\\ \textbf{Case 1.} If $\Pr_{x\sim \cD}(A_t)> \eps$, then the probability that no $x\in A_t$ appears in block $B_t$ is at most $(1-\eps)^n \le e^{-\eps n} \le 2^{-\eps n} \leq \delta/|\cS|$.
-Otherwise, some $x\in A_t$ appears; since $\bigcap_{\sigma\in V_t}\sigma(x)=\emptyset$, the observed label $y\in\sigmaexp(x)$ excludes at least one $\sigma\in V_t$, so $|V_{t+1}|\le |V_t|-1$.
+There are two cases to consider:\\ \textbf{Case 1.} If $\Pr_{x\sim \cD}(A_t)> \eps$, then the probability that no $x\in A_t$ appears in block $B_t$ is at most $(1-\eps)^n \le e^{-\eps n} \le 2^{-\eps n} \leq \delta/|\cR|$.
+Otherwise, some $x\in A_t$ appears; since $\bigcap_{\sigma\in K_t}\sigma(x)=\emptyset$, the observed label $y\in\sigmaexp(x)$ excludes at least one $r\in K_t$, so $|K_{t+1}|\le |K_t|-1$.

-\textbf{Case 2.} If $\Pr_{x\sim\cD}(A_t)\leq \eps$, then on $A_t^c$ the intersection is nonempty, and because $\sigmaexp\in V_t$ it follows that the $\MI$ prediction is always correct there.
-Moreover, since $V_{t+1}\subseteq V_t$, the intersections can only grow and hence $A_{t+1}\subseteq A_t$.
+\textbf{Case 2.} If $\Pr_{x\sim\cD}(A_t)\leq \eps$, then on $A_t^c$ the intersection is nonempty, and because $\rexp\in K_t$ it follows that the $\MI$ prediction is always correct there.
+Moreover, since $K_{t+1}\subseteq K_t$, the intersections can only grow and hence $A_{t+1}\subseteq A_t$.
 Therefore, once Case~2 holds, the final error remains below~$\eps$.

-Putting these together, with probability at least $1-K\cdot(\delta/|\cS|)\ge 1-\delta$, each block in Case~1 eliminates at least one hypothesis, and there are at most $K=|\cS|$ such eliminations are even possible.
-Hence either Case~2 occurs in some block (giving final error $<\eps$), or Case~1 occurs in all $K$ blocks, which is not possible in the realizable setting, arriving at a contradiction. \end{proof}
+Putting these together, with probability at least $1-N\cdot(\delta/|\cR|)\ge 1-\delta$, each block in Case~1 eliminates at least one hypothesis, and there are at most $N=|\cR|$ such eliminations are even possible.
+Hence either Case~2 occurs in some block (giving final error $<\eps$), or Case~1 occurs in all $N$ blocks, which is not possible in the case of optimal demonstrations, arriving at a contradiction. \end{proof} \begin{remark} We remark that in \Cref{thm:statistical-ub-maj} our focus was on establishing the guarantee for the final iterate of the rule $\MI$ or $\Majority$.
+One could also consider using the online-to-batch conversion from \Cref{alg:batch-from-online} which leads to a sample complexity bound of $O(\eps^{-1}(|\cR|+\log \delta^{-1}))$.
+The proof is similar to that of \Cref{thm:logH-statistical}---we control the loss $L_{\cD,\rexp}(\piotb)$ via martingale difference sequence analysis.
+The only difference is that the mistake bound or regret is now $|\cR|-1$ from \Cref{thm:online-majority} instead of $\log |\cR|$. \end{remark}